willfurnass/sheffield_hpc/hpc/connecting.rst

 ..
 Hint::

-    Usernames to connect with all HPC services will be the same as those you use to login to MUSE :underline-bold:`not` the prefix on your email address.
+    Usernames to connect with all HPC services will be the same as those you use to login to MUSE :underline-bold:`not` the prefix on your email address, and should always be entered in lowercase.

 Once you have a terminal open run the following command to